kodelasrikanth/webdevNotes/css-notes.md

 : The element is removed form the normal document flow, and no space is created for the element in the page layout. it is positioned relative to its positioned ancestor, if any, otherwise, it is placed relative to the initial containing block. its finely position determined by the values of **top**, **right**, **bottom** and **left**.

 **fixed**
-: The element is removed from the normal document flow, and no space is created for the element in the page layout. it is positioned relative to the initial containing block established by the viewport,
+: The element is removed from the normal document flow, and no space is created for the element in the page layout. it is positioned relative to the initial containing block established by the viewport, except when one of its ancestors has a transform, perception and figure
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTkxNTk2NTMsLTE1Nzg3NTQyNTYsMT
+eyJoaXN0b3J5IjpbMTk0MDUxNTM5NiwtMTU3ODc1NDI1NiwxMT
-E4OTUwMjc0NiwtNzA5NTkyODA3LDE4MzAxMjc3MjQsMTcxNDE5
+g5NTAyNzQ2LC03MDk1OTI4MDcsMTgzMDEyNzcyNCwxNzE0MTkw
-MDE2MCwtMjEzMTc2OTgwLDEzMTA4MTk2OTYsLTIxMzE3Njk4MF
+MTYwLC0yMTMxNzY5ODAsMTMxMDgxOTY5NiwtMjEzMTc2OTgwXX
-19
+0=
 -->